 COURSE DESCRIPTION: LITS 3702 is a seminar-style course which examines works of prose, poetry and drama by African-American women writers, covering a wide geographical and historical span, as well as a range of thematic issues.
 The course traces the emergence of this writing, and its specificities in terms of common themes and favoured literary strategies, as well as variety within the canon.
 It explores black feminisms and the construction of ethnic, gender and national identity over time, while the close analysis of each text takes into account its specific socio-cultural setting.
-ASSESSMENT:

-I EVEL III SEMESTER: II COURSE CODE: LITS 3704 COURSE TITLE: TRADITION AND CHANGE IN MODERN LITERATURE - A NUMBER OF CREDITS: 3 PRE-REQUISITES: LITS 1001, LITS 1002 COURSE DESCRIPTION: This course looks specifically at the period of High Modernism in Britain and Ireland and explores the transformations in form, language and thought that made the first half of the 20th century a distinctive literary era.
-ASSESSMENT: 40% Coursework Final examination 60% LEVEL III SEMESTER: II (Not Offered 2019/2020) COURSE CODE: LITS 3705 COURSE TITLE: TRADITION AND CHANGE IN MODERN LITERATURE - B NUMBER OF CREDITS: 3 PRE-REQUISITES: LITS 1001, LITS 1002 COURSE DESCRIPTION: This course looks specifically at the texts that have emerged after the period of High Modernism and the influences and changes that have shaped these works.
+COURSE TITLE: TRADITION AND CHANGE IN MODERN LITERATURE - A

+COURSE DESCRIPTION: This course looks specifically at the period of High Modernism in Britain and Ireland and explores the transformations in form, language and thought that made the first half of the 20th century a distinctive literary era.

+COURSE TITLE: TRADITION AND CHANGE IN MODERN LITERATURE - B

+COURSE DESCRIPTION: This course looks specifically at the texts that have emerged after the period of High Modernism and the influences and changes that have shaped these works.
 Analyses of contemporary writing to include the impact of technology on British and Irish writing will be a key component.

-ASSESSMENT: 40% Coursework Final examination 60% LEVEL III SEMESTER: II COURSE CODE: LITS 3801 COURSE TITLE: INDIAN LITERATURE IN ENGLISH NUMBER OF CREDITS: 3 PRE-REQUISITES: LITS 1001, LITS 1002, LITS 1201 COURSE DESCRIPTION: This course introduces students to some of the key authors and texts of Indian literature in English in the twentieth century.
+COURSE TITLE: INDIAN LITERATURE IN ENGLISH

+COURSE DESCRIPTION: This course introduces students to some of the key authors and texts of Indian literature in English in the twentieth century.
 In the nineteenth century the English language was formally introduced to the Indian subcontinent through a series of educational reforms that intended to create, in the words of colonial reformer T.B.
 Macaulay, 'a class of persons, Indian in blood and colour, but English in taste, in opinions, in morals, and in intellect.'
 It is the twentieth century that saw the rich development of Indian prose fiction in English against the cultural and political contexts of anti-colonial nationalism, independence and postcoloniality.
 Reading a range of twentieth-century novels and short stories, students will explore the relationship between writing in English and the idea of India, focusing on particular themes such as the nationalist movement, independence and partition, and the politics of gender, class, caste, and communal identity.